ColonelClink/ansible-role-XtraDB-Cluster/README.md

 An Ansible role for setting up a Percona XtraDB Cluster.
 Specifically, the responsibilities of this role are to:

-- install packages
+- Install packages
-- secure connections
+- Secure connections
-- bootstrap the cluster
+- Bootstrap the cluster
-- import data if desired
+- Import data if desired

 ## Requirements